Skip to main contentSkip Navigation or Skip to Content

 Bio

-Wei holds a PhD in Education, an M.Ed., both focusing on Assessment and Evaluation (Queen’s University), an M.A. in Linguistics (Yonsei University, South Korea), and a B.A in English (Yanbian University, China).
+Wei holds a PhD in Education, an M.Ed., both focusing on Assessment and Evaluation (Queen’s University), an M.A. in Linguistics (Yonsei University, South Korea), and a B.A in English Language Teaching (Yanbian University, China).
 His research focuses on assessment for teaching and learning, large-scale testing, program evaluation, and students’ success.
 His work has earned prestigious awards such as SSHRC Doctoral Fellowship and TIRF Doctoral Grant and has been presented at domestic and international conferences and published in high quality journals in the field.

 Wei has been an educator for more than 20 years.
-Most of his work experiences involve teaching, research, curriculum design and implementation, and educational administration at postsecondary institutions.
+Most of his work experiences involved teaching, research, curriculum design and implementation, and educational administration at postsecondary institutions.
 He has taught English, Mandarin Chinese, and Korean as a foreign language to various age groups, and trained teacher candidates on practical teaching in China and how to work with English Language Learners in Canada.
 He values experiential learning and makes every effort to create meaningful experiences for students to learn and grow.

 Prior to joining TRU, Wei worked with Queen’s Health Sciences for their curriculum development and program evaluation.
 At TRU, Wei centers his work around a) supporting multicultural and multilingual faculty; b) advancing educational outcomes for multilingual learners, and c) promoting an inclusive classroom for all learners.
 Wei have been awarded as one of the 2024-25 TRU and TRUFA EDI fellows, which he will focus on the advancement of EDI and anti-racism literacy at TRU in the upcoming academic year.